madsnorgaard/ddev-matomo/README.md

 ## What is ddev-matomo?

-This provides an integration with Matomo - the leading open-source analytics platform that gives you more than powerful analytics.
+ddev-matomo provides an integration with Matomo - the leading open-source analytics platform that gives you more than powerful analytics.